8 Questions to Ask Before Buying Pet Insurance in 2026

 Nick Braun Founder of PetInsuranceQuotes.com

-#3 – What happens if I buy my pet insurance after my pet gets sick?
+#3 – Can I buy pet insurance after my pet gets sick?

 Jeanette Cereske, a pet owner from Pennsylvania, learned the hard way just how expensive a cancer diagnosis can be.
-In January 2013, her beloved cat Sugar, a domestic short hair, was diagnosed with mammary cancer.
+Her beloved cat Sugar, a domestic short hair, was diagnosed with mammary cancer.

 Over the course of the next 16 months, Cereske’s 11-year-old cat underwent surgeries and five rounds of chemotherapy.
 The total cost: $16,000.

-“That was a huge wake-up call,” says Cereske, an instructional designer for a small high-tech firm in San Francisco.
+Cereske, an instructional designer for a small high-tech firm in San Francisco, says that it was a huge wake-up call.
 At that point, she and her husband decided to insure all their cats.
-Because they didn’t have insurance for Sugar prior to her diagnosis, the costs of her specific treatments were not covered; her cancer was considered a pre-existing condition.

 While no pet insurance company covers pre-existing medical conditions, it’s still worth considering insurance that will protect you from future unrelated health expenses.